mehak00/data_journalism/covid-19-vaccine-tracker/README.md

 # COVID-19 Vaccine/Treatment Tracker
-<h5>Journalism 124 | Summer 2020</h5>
+<h3>Mehak Sharma | Journalism 124 | Summer 2020</h3>
-<h5>Mehak Sharma</h5>

-The data I looked at for this project is for COVID-19 vaccines and treatments.
+The data I looked at for this project pertains to COVID-19 vaccines and treatments.
 This data was obtained from [the Milken Institute's COVID-19 Tracker](https://covid-19tracker.milkeninstitute.org/).
 The Milken Institute’s FasterCures project is tracking hundreds of potential COVID-19 treatments and vaccines.
 For each candidate, the project’s database lists its category (e.g., DNA-based vaccines, cell-based therapies, et cetera), a brief description, its stage of development, “anticipated next steps,” funders, published results, FDA-Approved indications, and more.

 [Link to data](https://airtable.com/shrSAi6t5WFwqo3GM/tblEzPQS5fnc0FHYR/viweyymxOAtNvo7yH?blocks=bipZFzhJ7wHPv7x9z)